 Adapters should integrate seamlessly with existing model classes: This means (a) if a model architecture supports adapters, it should be possible to use them with all model classes of this architecture and (b) adapters should be entirely opt-in, i.e. the model classes still must work without adapters.

-adapter-transformerstries to avoid changes to the original HF code as far as possible.
+adapterstries to avoid copying of the original HF code as far as possible.
 We extensively use Python mixins to achieve this.

 Now we highlight the most important components of integrating adapter methods into Transformer models.
 Each integration is highly dependent on the specific details of the adapter methods.
 Therefore, the described steps might not be applicable to each implementation.

 ❓ As adapter methods typically inject blocks of new parameters into an existing Transformer model, they mostly can be implemented using multiple blocks of classes deriving from

 These module classes then have to be inserted into the correct locations within the Transformer model implementation.

 Thus, each adapter method implementation at least should provide two classes:

 a configuration class deriving from

 AdapterConfigthat provides attributes for all configuration options of the method

 AdapterLayerBasethat provides the method parameters and a set of standard adapter management functions